Essential Guide To Running Your First 100k + 100k Training Plan

 how to run 100k training plan

-100k Ultramarathon – How To Train and Run
+100K Ultramarathon – How To Train and Run

 There’s no set plan here, but doing a few runs that are 50% of your planned 100k time is recommended.
 This can mean committing serious chunks of your life (meaning weekends) to running.

-Our 100k training plans below focus on regular training runs and long slow runs – which you should run at a low Rate of Perceived Exertion.
+Our 100K training plans below focus on regular training runs and long, slow runs – which you should run at a low rate of perceived exertion.

-If it’s your first 100k, you probably don’t have too many time-based aspirations (which is probably a good thing – just finishing is an admirable goal when you’re running 100k).
-But if you’re training to beat a specific time, you may wish to incorporate some speed training such as interval training (this is included in our Improver and Compete plans below).
+But if you’re training to beat a specific time, you may wish to incorporate some speed work into your training schedule, such as interval training workouts (this is included in our Improver and Compete plans below).

 ESSENTIAL GUIDE TO RUNNING YOUR FIRST 100K + TRAINING PLAN main

-An 100k run is all about endurance, and muscular strength makes you an endurance monster.
+A 100K run is all about endurance, and muscular strength makes you an endurance monster.

 But once you are on your legs for several hours at a time, having some upper leg and core strength really helps you keep your form and fuels your endurance.
 Remember – your whole body is active while running, not just your legs.

-I highly recommend doing strength training a couple of times per week.
-If you only have time for one cross-training session, focus on your legs with lunges, squats and stretching – your body will thank you when you’re 10hrs into the race.
+As a UESCA-certified running coach, I highly recommend strength training a couple of times per week.
+If you only have time for one cross-training session, focus on your legs with lunges, squats, and stretching – your body will thank you when you’re 10 hours into the race.

-Here’s my complete guide to weightlifting for runners, which includes recommended exercises, set and rep numbers, and tips.
+Here’s my complete training guide to weightlifting for runners, which includes recommended exercises, set and rep numbers, and tips.

 100k training plan

-Just like marathon prep, you should be factoring in one long, slow run every weekend.
-As a minimum, you want to have completed at least one 50k before your 100k.
-If you are taking things seriously, you want to have covered 70-80km once, and done several 50kms.
+As a minimum, you want to have completed at least one 50K before your 100K.
+If you are taking things seriously, you want to have covered 70-80kms (50 miler) once, and done several 50Ks (31 mile race).

-Remember to build up to these in a structured way, rather than going out one weekend and doubling your longest run mileage just to get the run under your belt.
+Remember to build up to these in a structured way rather than going out one weekend and doubling your longest run mileage just to get the run under your belt.

 The trade-off here is balancing the increase in mileage with not getting injured (and finding the time to squeeze in all the training).